Understanding HDB Depreciation Curve | HDB Resale Market

 Many of us may think that buying an HDB flat is a full-proof investment – we have seen huge profits being made through the selling of HDB flats in the past.

-But, we have to be aware that Singapore has been growing well economically over the years and it is certainly unrealistic to continue thinking that in today’s market, we can still assume similar outcomes since HDB overall prices has pretty much peaked.
+But, we have to be aware that Singapore has been growing well economically over the years and it is certainly unrealistic to continue thinking that in today’s market, we can still assume similar outcomes since HDB overall prices have pretty much peaked.

-Not to mention about the cooling measures that the Singapore government has introduced to make HDB flats more affordable.
+Not to mention the cooling measures that the Singapore government has introduced to make HDB flats more affordable.

 Table of Contents

 The above HDB resale price index charts the overall price movements of HDB resale flats and it is calculated based on HDB resale transactions registered across towns, flat types and models.